lightninglabs/lightning-api/source/index.html.md

 # --node_key value          the identity public key of the target node/peer serialized in compressed format
 # --connect value           (optional) the host:port of the target node
 # --local_amt value         the number of satoshis the wallet should commit to the channel (default: 0)
-# --push_amt value          the number of satoshis to push to the remote side as part of the initial commitment state (default: 0)
+# --push_amt value          the number of satoshis to give the remote side as part of the initial commitment state, this is equivalent to first opening a channel and sending the remote party funds, but done all in one step (default: 0)
 # --block                   block and wait until the channel is fully open
 # --conf_target value       (optional) the number of blocks that the transaction *should* confirm in, will be used for fee estimation (default: 0)
 # --sat_per_byte value      (optional) a manual fee expressed in sat/byte that should be used when crafting the transaction (default: 0)